neural-data-science/NESC_3505/syllabus.md

 If you are on a team and are having trouble completing your fair share of the work, likewise please first discuss this with your team members, and if you can't resolve it that way, please contact the instructor to discuss — ideally well before the project deadline.
 The purpose of this mechanism is to prevent students from "freeloading" on the work of others, but it is *not* meant to penalize people who are experiencing genuine struggles of any kind.
 The instructor is eager to support students who are struggling in any way.

-### Portfolio
+### Portfolio (Optional)
-One of the outcomes of this class is that you will have an online portfolio demonstrating your work, that you could show to a potential employer or honours/graduate supervisor.
-Building this will mostly happen in the context of your completing the course work (demos, projects, and assignments).
-Assembling your portfolio simply means selecting what you feel best represents your work, and putting a bit of "packaging" around it.
-You will submit a first version midway through the course for feedback, and then a final version at the end of term.
-Submitting the first version is optional but highly recommended, as we have yet to see a first version that was nearly as good as the revised version after feedback!
+If you're interested in carrying on in data science, or otherwise showcasing your skills as a coder to potential supervisors or employers, an online portfolio is a great way to do this.
+The portfolio is optional, and counts for bonus points if you do submit it.
+We will provide lessons on how to build a portfolio, and you will have the option of submitting a draft for feedback prior to grading.

 Your portfolio should be a publicly-accessible website.
 Our suggestion is that you use GitHub Pages for this purpose.
 There are a series of videos on the class [YouTube channel](https://youtube.com/playlist?list=PLtfEWMIgWS22MMZjPIzBRE2cHhMcvEKwp) with how-tos for doing this.

 Grading will be according to a rubric with five components: quantity of samples; breadth; quality of content; quality of presentation; and organization.
 Here are links to the rubrics for [Submission 1](https://neural-data-science.github.io/NESC_3505/rubrics#portfolio-submission-1-rubric) and [Submission 2](https://neural-data-science.github.io/NESC_3505/rubrics#portfolio-final-submission-rubric).

 ### Demos
 Demos are an opportunity for you to explore the world of neural data science, and data science more broadly, pursuing topics that are of individual interest to you.
-Demos will ultimately be posted on your portfolio, but they are graded independently of your portfolio.

 A demo can take a variety of formats, including code, video, a blog post, etc..
 Regardless of the format, it should have a clear topic, and you should articulate in the demo why the topic is of interest and relevance to you, what is interesting about it, and how it connects to the course content.
 For more info and some guidance on demos, go [here](demos).